Texas hosts more bird watching festivals than any other state in America.

 SparrowFest

-Where: Balcones Canyonlands National Wildlife Refuge in Marble Falls, TX
+Where: Balcones Canyonlands National Wildlife Refuge near Marble Falls, TX

 Cost: $150